-- (a) Part of the bowler's front foot on landing, whether grounded or not, is not behind the popping crease. - (b) Part of the bowler's back foot is grounded on landing on, or outside, the line of the return crease. - (c) A ball lands off the pitch, rolls off the pitch, or hits the edge of the pitch.
-This includes balls that start off the pitch but roll back on. - (d) A ball bounces three times or more, or rolls along the ground, before reaching the batting crease. - (e) A ball comes to rest in front of the line of the batter's wicket, without having previously touched the bat or the batter.
-The umpire shall call and signal No Ball and immediately call and signal Dead Ball and the batter is not permitted an opportunity to hit the ball. - (f) A ball passes, or would have passed, above the waist on the full, with the batter standing upright at the crease.
+(a) Part of the bowler's front foot on landing, whether grounded or not, is not behind the popping crease.

+- (b) Part of the bowler's back foot is grounded on landing on, or outside, the line of the return crease. - (c) A ball lands off the pitch, rolls off the pitch, or hits the edge of the pitch.
+This includes balls that start off the pitch but roll back on. - (d) A ball bounces three times or more, or rolls along the ground, before reaching the batting crease. - (e) A ball comes to rest in front of the line of the striker's wicket without having previously touched the bat or the striker, or is so far from the pitch that the striker leaves the pitch to attempt to play the ball.
+The umpire shall call and signal No Ball and immediately call and signal Dead Ball and the striker is not permitted an opportunity to hit the ball. - (f) A ball passes, or would have passed, above the waist on the full, with the batter standing upright at the crease.
 Either or both umpires may call No Ball.
-In this circumstance: - (i) On calling No Ball, the umpire is to warn the bowler that any further repetition in that innings will result in the bowler being removed from the attack before completing the over and they will be unable to bowl again in that innings.
+In this circumstance: - i.
+On calling No Ball, the umpire is to warn the bowler that any further repetition in that innings will result in the bowler being removed from the attack before completing the over and they will be unable to bowl again in that innings.
 The over shall be completed by a different bowler, who shall not have bowled the previous over and shall not bowl the next over.
-For clarification, any part over bowled shall count as an over bowled for each bowler. - (ii) If the bowler is very slow bowler or spin bowler (f)(i) shall not apply. - Example of (ii): A spinner is exempt from receiving warnings, unless the bowler bowls a significantly and obviously "quicker" ball. - (iii) If the ball was clearly out of reach of the batter, (f)(i) shall not apply.

-Example of (iii): The ball is delivered and flies way over the batter's head or considerably wide of the batter and clearly out of reach, no ball shall be called, but no warning given.

-- (g) A ball which, after pitching, passes or would have passed above the batter's shoulder with the batter standing upright at the crease.
+For clarification, any part over bowled shall count as an over bowled for each bowler. - ii.
+If the bowler is very slow bowler or spin bowler (f)(i) shall not apply. - Example of (ii): A spinner is exempt from receiving warnings, unless the bowler bowls a significantly and obviously "quicker" ball. - iii.
+If the ball was clearly out of reach of the batter, (f)(i) shall not apply. - Example of (iii): The ball is delivered and flies way over the batter's head or considerably wide of the batter and clearly out of reach, no ball shall be called, but no warning given. - (g) A ball which, after pitching, passes or would have passed above the batter's shoulder with the batter standing upright at the crease.
 Either or both umpires may call No Ball.
-In this circumstance: - (i) On calling No Ball, the umpire is to warn the bowler that any further repetition in the innings will result in the bowler being removed from the attack before completing the over and they will be unable to bowl again in that innings.
+In this circumstance: - i.
+On calling No Ball, the umpire is to warn the bowler that any further repetition in the innings will result in the bowler being removed from the attack before completing the over and they will be unable to bowl again in that innings.
 The over shall be completed by a different bowler, who shall not have bowled the previous over and shall not bowl the next over.
-For clarification, any part over bowled shall count as an over bowled for each bowler.

-(ii) If the bowler is a very slow bowler or spin bowler (g)(iv) shall not apply.

-Example of (ii): A spinner is exempt from receiving warnings, unless the bowler bowls a significantly and obviously "quicker" ball.

-(iii) If the ball was clearly out of reach of the batter, (g)(iv) shall not apply.

-Example of (iii): The ball is delivered, bounces and flies way over the batter's head or considerably wide of the batter and clearly out of reach, no ball shall be called, but no warning given.

-NOTE: It is for the umpire to decide if the bowler is a very slow bowler or spin bowler.
+For clarification, any part over bowled shall count as an over bowled for each bowler. - ii.
+If the bowler is a very slow bowler or spin bowler (g)(iv) shall not apply. - Example of (ii): A spinner is exempt from receiving warnings, unless the bowler bowls a significantly and obviously "quicker" ball. - iii.
+If the ball was clearly out of reach of the batter, (g)(iv) shall not apply. - Example of (iii): The ball is delivered, bounces and flies way over the batter's head or considerably wide of the batter and clearly out of reach, no ball shall be called, but no warning given. - NOTE: It is for the umpire to decide if the bowler is a very slow bowler or spin bowler.